Creating A To Do List In WordPress

 From Email

-Type into this field the email address that you would like showing as the “sent from” address …
+Add the email address that you would like displayed as the “sent from” address …

 Subject Field for Emails Sent to User

-In this field, enter a subject field for the email that will be sent automatically to users when new items have been added to your to-do list …
+Type in a subject field for the email that will be automatically sent out to users whenever a new item has been added in your to-do list …

 Text in Emails Sent to User